agorapulse/grails-cdn-asset-pipeline/README.md

 # Config

-You can add your config in **Config.groovy** but it is not required, all parameters can be passed as arguments to *asset-s3-push*.
+You can add your config in **Config.groovy** but it is not required, all parameters can be passed as arguments to *asset-cdn-push*.

 ```groovy
 def appName = grails.util.Metadata.current.'app.name'